jeremytammik/tbc/a/1982_builder_loader.md

 </center>

 **Answer:** Yes.
-You can do so with `TessellatedShapeBuilder`, but you only need the points:
+You can do so with `TessellatedShapeBuilder`, but you only need the points, not the edges:

 <pre class="prettyprint">
   Private Function Obj_230204a( _